 - Stage 2 – Feather and flight-related growth.
 Eagles grow four sets of feathers – natal down inside the egg, thermal down, juvenile feathers, and adult feathers.
 Thermal down starts growing at about ten days, juvenile deck feathers at about 20-23 days and juvenile flight feathers at about 27 days, but feather growth doesn’t overtake structural growth until thirty-five to forty days after hatch.
 Flight muscles also begin growing as eaglets wingercize, flap, hover, and eventually branch and fledge.

-- Stage 3 – Neurological Coordination.
-Eagle watchers know how ungainly eaglets can seem!
-As they grow, they become more adept at controlling beaks, legs, wings, and feet.
-They learn to stand on their own feet, tear food, self-feed, and flap their wings, going from cute but clumsy clown clompers to graceful young eaglets poised at the edge of fledge.
+- Neurological coordination occurs throughout an eaglet’s time in the nest.
+During week two, their eyesight and basic coordination skills are improving as they grab food from Mom and Dad, sit up tall for feedings, shuffle around on their tarsi, and explore the world with their sensitive beaks.
+As they grow, they will become more adept at controlling beaks, legs, wings, and feet.
+They will learn to stand on their own feet, tear food, self-feed, and flap their wings, going from cute but clumsy clown clompers to graceful young eaglets poised at the edge of fledge.

 I’m not sure how familiar many of you are with the cortical homunculus, an image-based tool that maps tactility.
 While useful and extremely cool, most cortical homunculii are static – that is, they reflect just one phase (usually adult) of an organism’s life.
 But an eaglet’s cortical homunculus will differ from an adult’s as body parts and associated skills are gained and neural pathways developed.
 Our eaglets’ brains and bodies are rapidly growing and changing as they gain the skills they need for life outside the egg!
-I’d tend to think that visual acuity suddenly ‘lit up’ this week, leading changes in coordination as the eaglets began sitting up and moving around.
+I’d tend to think that visual acuity and eaglet beak and tongue sensitivity suddenly ‘lit up’ this week, leading changes in coordination as the eaglets began sitting up, grabbing food, moving around, and preening and nibbling at things.

 Things that helped me write this blog, with a few considerations: